Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are many improvements that can be made in the home to save you electricity, water, money and stress.
 These typical improvements can be found here: (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
 Air sealing and insulation alone saves on average 12% on your energy bills.

 A: During your initial energy audit, the Building Performance Institute (BPI) certified building professional performs many tests using diagnostic equipment to perform a whole-house energy assessment (or “audit”).
-This includes a complete inspection and diagnostic tests of your home such as the blower door test to depressurize your home and also to identify current potential health and safety measures.
+This includes a complete inspection and diagnostic tests of your home such as the blower door test to depressurize your home and to identify current potential health and safety measures.
 These issues must be remedied before any work can be done.
-The Clean Energy Grant can cover up to 15% of the energy improvements cost for applicable health and safety measures.
+The Energy Efficiency Grant can cover up to 15% of the energy improvements cost for applicable health and safety measures.

 A: The Quick Home Energy Check-Up is free of charge to utility customers and is less thorough than the Home Performance audit.
 During the QHEC, the Energy Analyst assesses your home’s energy use by accompanying homeowners on a visual walk-through of their home identifying energy-saving opportunities.
 He or she also will help customers to begin saving right away by installing energy-saving products such as LED light bulbs, pipe wraps for your electric hot water heater for simple insulation, a showerhead adapter, efficient-flow showerheads, faucet aerators to reduce the amount of water consumed and power strips.
-Please note, there is no formal energy audit report included with the QHEC so you cannot use this form of an audit that is required to participate in the Clean Energy Grant.
+Please note, there is no formal energy audit report included with the QHEC so you cannot use this form of an audit that is required to participate in grants in the Clean Energy Program.
 To learn more about QHEC visit: https://homeenergysavings.pepco.com/quick-home-energy-check-up-program

 A: Absolutely!
 Regardless of your utility provider, any homeowner in the County can partake in EmPOWER Maryland.
 In most instances, through your utility provider, you can receive incentives such as rebates/discounts on measures to be installed after receiving an energy audit, rebates to upgrade appliances and HVAC equipment such as your clothes washers/dryers, heat pumps, air conditioner units, pool pumps, smart thermostats and even refrigerators.
 There are also incentives to save energy on peak demand days, decreasing the amount you are charged on the days that people use the most energy.
 See below for linkage: